We are looking for countryside volunteers!

-Come along and carry out practical conservation work to help improve habitats for wildlife where you can not only lend a hand with physically active work but also learn new skills such as tree planting and pruning, making wildlife homes and much more!
+Come along and carry out practical conservation work to help improve habitats for wildlife where you can lend a hand with physically active work and learn new skills such as tree planting and pruning, making wildlife homes, and much more!

-We welcome anyone over 16 to our weekly sessions, with children allowed to attend our ad-hoc family volunteering events - these are scheduled at various times throughout the year, check our events and activities section.
 Become a volunteer and meet new people.
 We'll even provide gloves and tea and coffee.
+We welcome anyone over 16 to our sessions, with children allowed to attend our ad-hoc family volunteering events - these are scheduled at various times throughout the year.
+Check our events and activities section.

-You don't have to book, but if you are attending for the first time, it may be worth contacting us in advance to ensure the session is going ahead.
+You don't have to book, but if you are thinking about joining us, please send us a quick email at firstname.lastname@example.org to add your details to our list of volunteers.
+It will enable us to contact you if we have to change or cancel planned sessions.
 Volunteer events are free unless otherwise stated - don't forget to dress appropriately for the conditions on the day.

 Volunteering for industry experience